 How Calculus Develops

-An article published in the International Journal of Dental and Health Sciences (IJDHS) explains that plaque, which is a sticky film of bacteria that constantly forms on your teeth, can mineralize due to the exchange of calcium and phosphate ions present in your saliva.
-This process is what creates calculus, a hard mass of bacteria stuck to your tooth surfaces.
+An article published in the open access, peer-reviewed International Journal of Dental and Health Sciences (IJDHS) explains that plaque, which is a sticky film of germs that constantly forms on your teeth, can mineralise due to the exchange of calcium and phosphate ions present in your saliva.
+This process is what creates calculus, a hard mass of germs stuck to your tooth surfaces.